michael2012z/BitBible/markdown/JPS/files/Job.md

 5. And it was so, when the days of their feasting were gone about, that Job sent and sanctified them, and rose up early in the morning, and offered burnt-offerings according to the number of them all; for Job said: 'It may be that my sons have sinned, and blasphemed G-d in their hearts.'
 Thus did Job continually.

-6. Now it fell upon a day, that the sons of G-d came to present themselves before HaShem, and SatanThat is, the Adversary. came also among them.
+6. Now it fell upon a day, that the sons of G-d came to present themselves before HaShem, and Satan

 7. And HaShem said unto Satan: 'Whence comest thou?'
 Then Satan answered HaShem, and said: 'From going to and fro in the earth, and from walking up and down in it.'